jaalli-dev/modalsapp/README.md

 ./gradlew bootRun

+### About
+modals2 folder contains back end source that uses Java Spring technologies

+Front end distribution build is located in modals2/src/main/webapp

+Front end source root is modalsapp folder, node_modules folder was omitted, one could get that with Angular CLI (ng new project), some bootstrap extensions should also be installed (with npm)

+Simple HSQL server app is included in modals2/build/libs

 ### Issues
 To use HSQL one has to rename HsqlDatasource.txt to HsqlDatasource.java and PostgresDatasource.java to PostgresDatasource.txt in modals2/src/main/java/com/example/modals2/config and schema.sql to something else and hsqlschema.sql to schema.sql in modals2/src/main/resources